ImperialCollegeLondon/pnflow/README.md

 src/pnflow/netsim.h for a copy of the licence.

-For contact and further information see [Imperial College Pore-scale Consortium website], raise an `issue` on github mentioning @aliraeini in your message, or send me an email:   a.q.raeini@gmail.com
+For contact and further information see [Imperial College Pore-scale Consortium website], raise an `issue` on github mentioning @ForoughiSajjad in your message, or send me an email:   s.foroughi@imperial.ac.uk